crosroads/ffmpeg-rest/README.md

 - **Image**: Convert any image format to JPG
 - **Media Info**: Probe any media file for metadata and stream information

-## Documentation

-This API is built with documentation-first approach using **Hono Zod OpenAPI** and **Scalar**:

-- **Type-Safe Schemas**: All endpoints use Zod schemas for validation, ensuring type safety and automatic OpenAPI spec generation
-- **Interactive API Reference**: Beautiful, interactive documentation powered by Scalar at `/reference`
-- **OpenAPI 3.1 Spec**: Complete machine-readable API specification at `/doc`
-- **LLM-Friendly Docs**: Markdown documentation optimized for AI assistants at `/llms.txt` (following [llmstxt.org](https://llmstxt.org/) standard)

-Every endpoint is fully documented with request/response schemas, validation rules, and example payloads.
-No manual documentation maintenance required.

 ## Storage Modes

 The API supports two storage modes to fit different deployment scenarios: